« Previous Page

 Aspirin prevents blood clots from forming in the arteries.
 It can help certain people lower their risk of a heart attack or stroke.

 But taking aspirin isn't right for everyone, because it can cause serious bleeding.
 You and your doctor can decide if aspirin is a good choice for you.

 For people who have had a heart attack: Aspirin can help prevent a second heart attack.
 Your doctor has probably already prescribed aspirin for you.

-For people who have had a stroke: Aspirin can help prevent a second stroke or a transient ischemic attack (TIA), which is often a warning sign of an impending
+For people who have had a stroke: Aspirin can help prevent a second stroke or a transient ischemic attack (TIA), which is often a warning sign of a stroke.

 Aspirin may also be used by people who:

 People who have certain health problems shouldn't take aspirin.
 These include people who:

 stroke, do not take aspirin because not all strokes are caused by clots.
 Aspirin could make some

 worse or hard to treat for some people who take aspirin.